Assyriology: Digital Assyriology

 also known as Digital Ancient Near Eastern Studies (DANES).
 Analogous to the development of the digital humanities and accompanying the digitization of the subject, computer-based methods are being developed jointly with computer science, the roots of which can be found in the late 1960s in the work of Gerhard Sperl.
-In 2023, an open data set was published an used to train an artificial intelligence enabling the recognition of cuneiform signs in photographs and 3D-models.
+In 2023, an open data set was published and used to train an artificial intelligence enabling the recognition of cuneiform signs in photographs and 3D-models.